23-Year-Old Center – Vancouver Canucks

 Bo Horvat Contract Information:

-Signed an entry-level contract with the Canucks in August of 2013.
+Signed a six-year, $33 million contract extension with the Canucks in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Bo Horvat – simply subscribe now.

 |2017-18 Proj||22||NHL||VAN||81||Subscribe now to see our 2017-18 projections for Bo Horvat|